Skip to content

 Highest-paying cities for petroleum engineers

-Estimated petroleum engineer pay in the top-paying metros, vs the national median.
+Published petroleum engineer pay in the top-paying U.S. metro areas, vs the national benchmark.

 Petroleum Engineer salary by state